A Guide to Customer Journey Mapping in 2023

 What is customer journey mapping?

-The journey mapping process aims to understand customer needs and resolve pain points at all critical touchpoints someone has with your brand.
+The mapping process aims to understand customer needs and resolve pain points that may pop up at critical touchpoints.

 Four benefits of customer journey mapping